SalvatoreBarone/pyALS/README.md

    ```
 The content of the JSON file defined using the ```dataset``` field will be passed ***as is*** to the ```compute_psnr()```.

 ## Manual installation

+Come on...
+Do you really want to install everything by hand!?
+[You can use a ready to use Docker container!](#using-the-ready-to-use-docker-container)

-The guide has been tested on Debian 11.
+No?
+Ok, then...
+Note that this guide has been tested on Debian 11.

 ### Preliminaries
 You need to install some basic dependencies.
 So, run